An Accomplished Guide of Holi in India

 When is Holi festival celebrated?

+An Accomplished Guide of Holi in India.
 This joyful festival is observed on the full moon day in the month of Phalgun as per the Hindu calendar, which corresponds to the month in the Gregorian calendar.
 The celebrations of the festival are observed for a night and a day.
 While the night celebration is recognized as Holika Dahan/Chhoti Holi, people know the day celebration, i.e. playful Holi as Rangwali Holi/Dhulandi.
-In 2020, the Holi festival will be celebrated on 9-10 March.
+In 2021, the Holi festival will be celebrated on 28-29 March.

 Where is the Holi festival celebrated?